 Need help figuring out what to do with your toddler or preschooler this October?
-This free activity planner is filled with fall-themed activities, fun art projects, cool science experiments and spooky sensory play ideas that you can easily set up at home!
-It includes everything you need to have a great time in the weeks before Halloween—so you can spend less time planning and more time with your family!
+This free activity planner is filled with fall-themed activities, fun art projects, cool science experiments and spooky sensory play ideas.
+It includes everything you need to have a great time in the weeks before Halloween, so you can spend less time planning and more time with your family!

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.

 There are so many great activities that you can do at home with your kids, but it can be a lot of effort researching ideas and planning out what to do.

 So to make your month of October a little easier, I’ve created a fun activity planner that you can download and print at home!

 The planner contains an at-a-glance calendar, a detailed checklist, as well as a shopping list to help you stay organized.
 For each day of the month, you’ll find a fun activity that you can do with your toddler or preschooler!

 It’s entirely up to you whether you do all the activities listed or simply pick and choose the ones you have time for.
 But no matter what you choose, you won’t need to spend any time coming up with ideas, and you can focus on spending time with your kids instead!

 To download our free October activity planner, simply click the download link below the image (no sign-up required):